 - Guiding Principles for optimising intensive care capacity summary

 Intensive Care NSW will evaluate the success of the project based on several measures, including:

 - the reduction of after-hours discharge from the ICU

 - the effect on other hospital patient flow performance indicators such as ETP

-- patient and staff experience.
+- staff experience.